Table of Contents

 For instance, if a student follows a college on Scoir, and then begins the application process on Common App, we’ll reflect that they’re applying, and what round they’ve chosen in Scoir.

 Also, if any schools are added directly to Common App, we’ll pull those into Scoir so they’re reflected on our end as well.
+If a student removes a school from their Common App list, it will be moved out of their applying list in Scoir and back into their following list.

 The sync will help ensure accurate details are recorded regarding application round and submission status.